buzzfeed/Sketch-Toolbox/Readme.md

 Over the next few days, I'll be doing a lot of polishing of the interface and experience, as well as refactoring the code.
 There's a ton of room for improvement.
 I aim to have a solid beta launched by May 26th, along with a download site for the app so that you don't have to compile it on your own.

+In the meantime, you can run this version by opening in Xcode, and clicking the Run button in the upper left corner.
+If you run into any problems, or have any kind of feedback or suggestions, please create a GitHub issue.

 Please feel free to get involved if you're interested!
 You can email me at me @ shahr.uz or find me on [Twitter](http://twitter.com/shahruz).

 ![Screenshot of 0.0.3](https://i.cloudup.com/oAmTTNfpl0-3000x3000.png)